 The FDA allows food companies to use the term “natural flavors” to describe any food additive that originated in nature.

 If they originated in nature, what’s the problem? you may be asking.

 According to David Andrews, Senior Scientist at the Environmental Working Group (EWG), this:

 [Natural flavors] will often have some solvent and preservatives—and that makes up 80 to 90 percent of the volume.
-In the end product, it’s a small amount, but it still has artificial ingredients.Natural flavor is now the fourth most common ingredient listed on food labels!
-Click To Tweet
+In the end product, it’s a small amount, but it still has artificial ingredients.[bctt tweet=”Natural flavor is now the fourth most common ingredient listed on food labels! ” username=”nutritionguy”]

 This is a major issue for anyone who considers themself a clean, healthy eater.

-Here are my top four reasons to avoid natural flavors
+Here are the top four reasons I personally avoid natural flavors though:

-Reason #1: natural flavors are 90 percent chemical junk
+Reason #1: natural flavors are 90 percent chemicals

 As you learned above, 80 to 90 percent of the ingredients that make up natural flavors contain chemical solvents and preservatives.
-These include the cancer-causing chemical BHA, propylene glycol (found in antifreeze), and genetically modified organisms (GMOs).
+These may include the cancer-causing chemical BHA, propylene glycol (found in antifreeze), and GMO corn-, soy-, and dairy-based fillers.

 Reason #2: natural flavors are basically perfumes for your mouth